learnkp/100DaysofCode/Day_80/readme.md

 Morse code is named after Samuel Morse, one of the inventors of the telegraph.

 ## Concepts Covered
--Covered basic loop statements i.e. while and for loops.
+- Covered basic loop statements i.e. while and for loops.
--if else statements.
+- if else statements.
 - Functions.
 - Dictionaries.